SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

             GDRIVE_CREDENTIALS_DATA: ${{ secrets.GDRIVE_CREDENTIALS_DATA }}
         ```

-        that runs `dvc pull` using the secret authentication file.
+        which runs `dvc pull` using the secret authentication file.
 For help you can visit this
         [small repository](https://github.com/SkafteNicki/gha_dvc_test) that implements the same workflow.

     4. Finally, add the changes, commit, push and confirm that everything works as expected.
 You should now be able to